-Our school must inform the Local Authority of any pupil who has been absent for a continuous period of 10 days or more without a good reason, and the school has satisfied all avenues of enquiry and is unsuccessful tracing the pupil.
+Our school must inform the local authority of any pupil who has been absent without school permission for a continuous period of 10 days or more.

-We work in accordance with the Southend Protocol for children who go missing during the school day, to ensure that there is an appropriate response to children who go missing.
-Further guidance can be found on the Southend Children's Safeguarding Partnership website.
+We work in accordance with the Southend Protocol for children who go missing during the school day to ensure that there is an appropriate response to children who go missing.
+Further guidance can be found on the Southend Learning Network.